NIFB14033U Development Economics

-- Poverty and conflicts
+- Poverty conflicts and corruption

 Towards the end of the course, students should be able to:

-- Define development economic concepts and models
+- Define development economic concepts and measures

-- Describe common economic characteristics and problems of life in low income countries
+- Describe common economic characteristics and problems of life in low-income countries

-- Apply development economic concepts to explain the causes and the interconnection of problems faced by households and institutions in low income countries
+- Apply development economic concepts to explain the causes and the interconnection of problems faced by households and institutions in low-income countries

 - Interpret the implication of development economic measures and models for development policy-related questions